scarlson-mango/mango-voice-events-azure/README.md

 ## Capturing and storing events from Mango Voice in an Azure Function

 ### Environment Variables
+Can be set in Function App -> Settings -> Environment variables -> App Settings.
+When created, check Deployment Slot Setting.
 - AzureDbConnectionString - Connection string to Azure DB
 - X-Mango-Remote-ID - Expected Remote ID header (set in [admin.mangovoice.com](https://admin.mangovoice.com))